-Prague, Czech Republic – The Czech cultural sector is in turmoil.
+Prague, Czech Republic – The Czech cultural sector and Prague’s National Gallery are in turmoil.

 Czech Culture Minister sacks two prominent heads of art galleries